burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 Why?

+So then what.

+Well, I decided to look into Paul McWhorter

 Because the accelerometer measures accelerations on the sensor.
 So it is sensative to vibrations, which are very common on a plane.